vertigoala/profile-hub/README.md

 1. The ALA Name Index caters for complex matching rules which are not currently supported by the NSL.
 1. Matching to an ALA name allows the profile to access information from other ALA systems, such as images and occurrence information.

 The ultimate source of names in the ALA Name Index is the NSL.
-Therefore, baring synchronisation delays, there should be no discrepancies between ALA-matched and NSL-matched names.
+Therefore, barring synchronisation delays, there should be no discrepancies between ALA and NSL name lists.

 ### Matching NSL Names

-Names are matched against the NSL to allow access to the APNI name concepts (which the user can select from on the Profile Edit page).
+Names are matched against the NSL to allow access to the protolog for the name (the first recorded usage of the name), and the APNI name concepts (which the user can select from on the Profile Edit page).

 ## Name matching when creating/editing a profile